 Battles have been fought over it.
 Multiple temples have been named after it.
 Chronicles detailing the history of its journeys have been found on ancient palm leaf manuscripts in numerous languages.
 Today, it’s revered as the protector of an entire nation and a symbol of a powerful dynasty.
 Despite being a carving of only 66 centimeters tall, one could argue that the Emerald Buddha and its journeys have greatly altered the history of Southeast Asia.

 Presently, the statue sees countless visitors on a daily basis.
 It’s currently the centerpiece of Wat Phra Kaew, Bangkok’s most prominent temple and tourist destination.
-If you’ve visited Bangkok before, there’s a high chance you’ve seen the Emerald Buddha before.
+If you’ve visited Bangkok before, there’s a high chance you’ve seen the Emerald Buddha statue.
 But while we all know where its journey ends, few visitors to Thailand are aware of how it got to where it is today.

 Before it ended up in its current home, the Emerald Buddha was at one point or another in the hands of civilizations like the Singhalese, the Khmer and the Laotians, just to name a few.
 The Burmese tried multiple times to gain possession of it, but would repeatedly go home empty handed.
 According to some records, even the Cham of Vietnam came close to taking it once, but it ended up out of their reach.